WebberZone/knowledgebase/readme.txt

 * Inbuilt styles to display the knowledgebase beautifully
 * Supports unlimited level of categories

+= Contribute =

+Although, Knowledgebase is fully functional, there are many features that I plan to add to this plugin as it develops.
+This includes inbuilt templates for articles, live search and also an options page that let's you customise some options.

-There are still many features that can go into this plugin.
-Got an idea?
-Then you can [create an issue on the Github page](https://github.com/WebberZone/knowledgebase/issues).
-Alternatively, fork the plugin, implement it and send me a pull request.
+If you have an idea, I'd love to hear it.
+Knowledgebase is also available on [Github](https://github.com/WebberZone/knowledgebase).
+You can [create an issue on the Github page](https://github.com/WebberZone/knowledgebase/issues) or, better yet, fork the plugin, add a new feature and send me a pull request.

 == Installation ==